w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

 [here](../general/faq.md/#what-is-the-minimum-stake-necessary-to-be-elected-as-an-active-validator).
 To be elected into the set, you need a minimum stake behind your validator.
 This stake can come from yourself or from [nominators](../learn/learn-nominator.md).
-This means that as a minimum, you will need enough DOT to set up Stash and Controller [accounts](../learn/learn-cryptography.md) with the existential deposit, plus a little extra for transaction fees.
+This means that as a minimum, you will need enough DOT to set up stash and staking proxy [accounts](../learn/learn-cryptography.md) with the existential deposit, plus a little extra for transaction fees.
 The rest can come from nominators.
-To understand how validators are elected, check the
-[NPoS Election algorithms](../learn/learn-phragmen.md) page.
+To understand how validators are elected, check the [NPoS Election algorithms](../learn/learn-phragmen.md) page.

 :::info On-Chain Data for Reference